Mitchell Santner

 Mitchell Josef Santner (born 5 February 1992) is a New Zealand international cricketer and current captain of New Zealand Cricket team in limited overs cricket.
 Domestically, he plays for Northern Districts cricket team.
 He is a bowling all-rounder who bats left-handed, and bowls slow left-arm orthodox spin.
 He has been involved in the highest 7th wicket partnership for New Zealand in Tests.
 Occasionally he plays golf as well.
 He was a part of the New Zealand squad to finish as runners-up at the 2019 Cricket World Cup.
-He captained the New Zealand team in the 2025 ICC Champions Trophy, where they ended up as runners-up in an enthralling final clash against India.
+He captained the New Zealand team in the 2025 ICC Champions Trophy, where they ended up as runners-up.

 Santner was elevated towards the New Zealand team after a promising 2014–15 domestic season.
 He was named in the one-day squad for the tour of England following the retirement of Daniel Vettori after the 2015 World Cup as New Zealand searched for another left-arm spin option.
 Santner was then drafted into the touring squad at the start of the England tour to cover for the absence of the players at the Indian Premier League and made an immediate impression with a well-crafted 94 against Somerset.
 He was handed his One Day International debut at Edgbaston having played just 19 List A matches for Northern Districts.

 In November 2020, Santner captained New Zealand for the first time in an international fixture, leading the team in the third Twenty20 International (T20I) match against the West Indies.
 He did so again in the first T20I match against Pakistan.

 In December 2024, he was named New Zealand's permanent white-ball captain.

-Early life
+Early life and education

-Santner was educated at Hamilton Boys' High School.
+Santner was born on 5 February 1992 in Hamilton, Waikato.
+He was educated at Hamilton Boys' High School.